msupply-foundation/msupply_docs/content/coldchain/settings.md

 ### Sensor settings

-When using the mSupply ColdChain application for the first time, the Sensor Settings screen will have two sections:
+When using the mSupply Cold Chain application for the first time, the Sensor Settings screen will have two sections:

 * Options
 * Found Sensors

-Please refer to the mSupply ColdChain Getting Started for information about the device settings and sensor requirements and recommendations when setting up the application for the first time.
+Please refer to the mSupply Cold Chain Getting Started for information about the device settings and sensor requirements and recommendations when setting up the application for the first time.

 #### Options